French Presidential Candidate Cindy Lee Got Arrested For Campaigning Topless

 It caught quite a lot of attention from the media and most especially, the police officers as they mistook her for a feminist protester which cut her campaign to a short 15 minutes.
 French Presidential election candidate Cindy Lee got arrested together with her two supporters by 30 riot police officers.
 They wrongly thought that Lee was associated with the Femen movement, an all-female group who holds topless protests against the unjust exploitation of women which results in some of the members being detained for their vulgar actions.

-In an interview with LCI prior to the arrest, French presidential candidate Cindy Lee said, “We are here to demand transparency when it comes to corruption, and this outfit justifies transparency.
+In an interview with LCI prior from the arrest, French presidential candidate Cindy Lee said, “We are here to demand transparency when it comes to corruption, and this outfit justifies transparency.
 I advocate the well-being of the individual in society, putting people at the center of politics.”

 Yep, she is sending her message loud and clear.
-Apart from “Operation Transparency,” one of her platforms pledged to let residents enjoy a “more fulfilled sex life” by giving out money to the said cause.
+Apart from “Operation Transparency”, one of her platforms pledged to let residents enjoy a “more fulfilled sex life” by giving out money to the said cause.
 Although French Presidential candidate Cindy Lee comes from an official party, it appears her chances of putting her name on the ballot is slim.
 For a candidate to be validated in the elections, at least 500 elected French officials should sponsor them.
 With the deadline next week, Lee has not managed to find a single one.
 Hence, the two frontrunners for the presidency are Francois Fillon and Marine Le Pen.

 Is this her last attempt?